-Beer Belly Is Bad For The Heart — Even If You Are Slim
+A Beer Belly Is Bad For The Heart — Even If You Are Slim

 — ABC News (@ABC) April 21, 2018

-His research, conducted in the span of 16 years, from 2000 to 2016, followed nearly 1,700 people and assessed their hearth disease risk.
+His research, conducted in the span of 16 years, from 2000 to 2016, followed nearly 1,700 people and assessed their heart disease risk.
 The study participants — locals from Rochester, notes ABC News — were aged 45 and older at the time the research began.

-The results were alarming for people who struggle to keep fat off their waistline.
+The results were alarming for people who struggle to keep fat off their waistlines.
 The study revealed that having a beer belly comes with a 79 percent higher chance of major cardiac events than simply being mildly overweight.

-The Mayo Clinic study documents that people with abdominal obesity are twice as likely to suffer a heart attack or a stroke, and even to die from hearth problems, compared to people with a high BMI but no belly fat.
+The Mayo Clinic study documents that people with abdominal obesity are twice as likely to suffer a heart attack or a stroke, and even to die from heart problems, compared to people with a high BMI but no belly fat.

 These results are consistent with a previous Mayo Clinic study that came out in 2014.
 That research compared the heart disease risk in people with normal BMI and abdominal obesity versus participants of normal weight and with no belly fat, LiveScience reported at the time.